Zilliqa/ZRC/zrcs/zrc-6.md

 The main advantages of this standard are:

 1. ZRC-6 implements standardized unit-less royalty payments to a single address with a percentage-based royalty fee model.
-Funds will be paid for secondary sales only if a marketplace chooses to implement it.
+Funds will be paid for secondary sales only if a marketplace chooses to implement royalty payments.
+Marketplaces should transfer the actual funds.

 2. ZRC-6 implements standardized token URI with the concatenation of base token URI and token ID.
 A token URI is an HTTP or IPFS URL.
-This URL should return a JSON blob of data with the metadata for the NFT when queried.
+This URL must return a JSON blob of data with the metadata for the NFT when queried.

 3. ZRC-6 implements standardized token transfer with a single transition which can be called by a token owner, a spender, or an operator.